 What an incredible gift is the penitential season of Lent.
-By embracing the small and not so small sufferings we endure we unite ourselves with Christ in His Passion.
+By embracing the small and not so small sufferings we unite ourselves with Christ in His Passion.
 We have the strength to do so because we know that Our Lord will not abandon His faithful.
 We know that He can transform any suffering offered in solidarity with Him for our benefit and the benefit of the world.

 Our world is in such need of His mercy, and there is no shortage of suffering.
 This last week I was blessed to join other panelists at a special event at the United Nations, one that highlighted the evil of human trafficking.
 The event, organized by our friends at C-Fam, featured several speakers, some of whom were victims of this still-prevalent modern slavery.
 Their stories are heartrending.
 And when you look at the statistics—an estimated 21 million victims worldwide, including two million children, and 1.5 million victims here in the United States alone—you can hardly bear to think of the scale of this evil.

 This, alongside the killing of approximately 13 million in the womb every year around the world, and more than one billion victims of surgical abortion in the last century.
 It can be debilitating to contemplate.
 What sense would any of it make if there were not the opportunity for redemption—for any perpetrator to return to God in humility and repentance, for evils that seem to go unpunished in this world, to be dealt with by a Judge who is not subject to our limits?

 To grasp the bigger and eternal picture is to recognize our own small sacrifices for what they are—the least we can do.